 DWPL would construct and operate three compressor stations along the Pipeline.
-CS-01 would be located at about MP 39.9 in Jefferson Davis Parish, and would require 34.8 acres and 20.9 acres of developed, forest, and open land for construction and operation, respectively.
-CS-02 would be at about MP 71.7 in Acadia Parish, and would require 44.3 acres and 30.1 acres of agricultural, developed, forested, and open land for construction and operatively.
-CS-03 would be at about MP 84.6 in Evangeline Parish, and would require 21.7 acres and 12.1 acres of agricultural, developed, and open land for construction and operation, respectively.
-Lands permanently affected by the aboveground facilities would be permanently converted to industrial use.
+CS-01 would be located at about MP 39.9 in Jefferson Davis Parish, and would require 34.8 acres and 20.9 acres of open land for construction and operation, respectively.
+CS-02 would be at about MP 71.7 in Acadia Parish, and would require 44.3 acres and 30.1 acres of forested land for construction and operation, respectively; the 30.1 acres of permanent impacts on forested land would be permanently converted to industrial use.
+CS-03 would be at about MP 84.6 in Evangeline Parish, and would require 21.7 acres and 12.1 acres of open land for construction and operation, respectively.